FBI raids offices of New York City police sergeants union | WTOP

 Majors’ family called Mullins’ remarks on the radio show “deeply inappropriate” victim blaming and urged him “not to engage in such irresponsible public speculation.”

-Associated Press reporter Karen Matthews contributed to this report.
+Associated Press reporters Karen Matthews and Tom Hays contributed to this report.
 Follow Michael Sisak on Twitter at twitter.com/mikesisak

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.